Last updated: September 2021

 In Early Reading, we follow the Read, Write Inc books.
 We send home books that are carefully matched to the sounds the children are learning within their phonics lessons.

 At Firs, we also take the ‘2 book approach,’ to reading.
-This means the children take home at least one phonetically decodable reading book carefully matched to the sounds they are learning and a library book they have chosen for everyone at home to enjoy.
+This means the children take home at least one phonetically decodable reading book carefully matched to the sounds they are learning and a choice library book they have chosen for everyone at home to enjoy.

 In Key Stage 2 we use a mixture of Oxford Reading Tree, Project X Alien Adventures, Read Write Inc and colour banded ‘real books’.
 This provides a varied range of books which not only matches children’s abilities, but interests and engages them in their reading.